wflageol-uqtr/CSharpCaseStudyControl/readme.md

 # Case Study on Immutable Features in C#

 This document contains the instructions for participation in a case study on C# immutability features.
-These instructions are for the treatment group of the experiment.
+These instructions are for the control group of the experiment.

 Following is the specifications for the program to be completed.